- What is an Institutional Review Board (IRB) and why is it necessary for research?

 To provide assistance to investigators who are preparing IRB applications

 To maintain records of IRB reviews and approvals

 To monitor ongoing human subjects research

-While HSO staff assists investigators in understanding UI policy and procedures, decisions regarding IRB approval and disapproval are made by the IRB chair, chair designee, or IRB board.
-HSO is the administrative arm of the IRB.
+While HSO staff assist investigators in understanding UI policy and procedures, all decisions regarding IRB approval are made by the IRB chair, chair designee, or full convened board.

 An FWA is an assurance of compliance with Department of Health and Human Services (HHS) regulations pertaining to the protection of human subjects.
 The federal Office for Human Research Protections (OHRP) requires that an institution have an OHRP-approved assurance of compliance with the HHS regulations (45 CFR 46.103) if the institution is engaged in human subjects research that is conducted or supported by any agency of the HHS.
 The University is required to maintain this assurance because it receives federal funding for research involving human subjects.